Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 You have to register the Notification module `public URL` in the Adyen Customer Area in order to receive notifications.
 To protect your server from unauthorized notifications, we strongly recommend that you activate Hash-based message authentication code (HMAC) signatures during the setup.

 You can set up the webhooks and generate HMAC by running the command `npm run setup-resources` as below, the command requires the `ADYEN_INTEGRATION_CONFIG` to be set as an environment variable.
+For every project you want to generate HMAC key set the attribute `enableHmacSignature: true` and do not have the attribute `secretHmacKey`.
+The new HMAC key will be generated and the updated `ADYEN_INTEGRATION_CONFIG` will be printed to you.
+Use this updated `ADYEN_INTEGRATION_CONFIG` to replace the existing one in environment variable and run the notification module.
 Be aware that this command also sets up [the commercetools resources required for the notification module](./HowToRun.md#commercetools-project-requirements).

 ```bash
 export ADYEN_INTEGRATION_CONFIG=xxxx